The Current Contest

 One entry per author.
 There is no fee for entering this contest.

 Remember to take all identifying information out of your story!
-Tell us who you are in the space provided for the cover letter, NOT in your story!
+Tell us who you are in the space provided in the web form cover letter you get when you click on the “submit” button, NOT in your story!
 No headers, no bylines… just the story.

-If your contest entry does not get selected for publication, we will critique it for $15 (US dollars).
-See here for more details.
+If your contest entry does not get selected for publication, we will critique it for $15.
+For more information see our critique page.

 If you have questions, ask us at Questions@OnThePremises.com.